kubewarden/docs/docs/howtos/application-collection/01-verify-images.md

 Following the [private registries how-to](../policy-servers/private-registry) for Policy Servers, create a Docker Config Secret **in the same namespace of the PolicyServer**.
-This can be achieved by instanting a Secret with exactly the same contents as the previous `application-collection`.
+Do this by instantiating a Secret with the same contents as the previous `application-collection`.

 For PolicyServer `default`, installed with the `kubewarden-defaults` Helm chart